 Tree Meds sessions include drawing and visualisation exercises - for example, you imagine that you are a tiny seed, growing a tap root down, a first shoot up through the earth, a root system, a canopy, and then visualise the leaves taking in the energy of the sun, spreading it around your tree and sending energy through roots and fungal network to other trees in your forest.
 Then you draw the process.
 Sometimes you 'draw along' to readings about trees.
-The sessions are relaxing - no drawing skill needed.
-The participants and very welcoming and kind.
+The sessions are relaxing and meditative - no drawing skill needed.
+The participants are very welcoming and kind.